Tyrrrz/PolyShim/Readme.md

 ### Compatibility packages

 Some features from newer versions of .NET can also be made available on older frameworks using official compatibility packages published by Microsoft.
-**PolyShim** automatically detects if any of these packages are installed and adjusts its polyfill coverage accordingly — either by enabling additional polyfills that build upon those features, or by disabling polyfills for APIs that are already provided by the compatibility packages.
+**PolyShim** automatically detects if any of these packages are installed and adjusts its polyfill coverage accordingly — either by enabling additional polyfills that build upon those features, or by disabling polyfills for APIs that are already provided in the compatibility packages.

 Currently, **PolyShim** has integration with the following packages:
 - [`System.Diagnostics.Process`](https://nuget.org/packages/System.Diagnostics.Process) — `Process`, `ProcessStartInfo`, etc.